cruix89/cruix-music-archiver/README.md

   docker exec youtube-dl bash -c 'echo "URL" >> ./artists.txt'
   ```

-- **pre-execution.sh / post-execution.sh**
+- **loudnorm_cache.txt**
-  these are the scripts that run before and after downloads to process and manage the music library.
+  this cache file stores the files already processed by ffmpeg, if you want to reprocess your library, delete this file.

-- **archive.txt**
+- **loudnorm_failed_files_cache.txt**
-  records downloaded music IDs, delete to re-download all.
+  this cache stores library files that were corrupted and removed by the system.
+If this file appears in your /config, examine the files and add another link to download the file again if you want.

-- **args.conf**
+- **post-execution.sh**
-  stores `yt-dlp` arguments, customizable for different needs.
+  these are the script that run before and after downloads to process and manage the music library.

 ---